miguelzapaton/ehn-dcc-schema-json-validator/README.md

-# Proof of Concept: DGC JSON Data Validation with value extended JSON Schemas
+# Proof of Concept: DCC JSON Data Validation with value extended JSON Schemas

 ## Idea

-Instead of using different mechanisms for validating the structure and taxonomy ("ValueSets") references of DGC JSON Data, a *standardized* JSON Schema validation mechanism is leveraged for an integral data pre-check.
+Instead of using different mechanisms for validating the structure and taxonomy ("ValueSets") references of DCC JSON Data, a *standardized* JSON Schema validation mechanism is leveraged for an integral data pre-check.

-During the DGC Issuance workflow passing this data pre-check could be a mandatory assertion for further processing (encoding, signing, etc.).
+During the DCC Issuance workflow passing this data pre-check could be a mandatory assertion for further processing (encoding, signing, etc.).

-During the DGC Verification workflow a successful data pre-check could be required for the further application of the business rule logic.
+During the DCC Verification workflow a successful data pre-check could be required for the further application of the business rule logic.

 This procedure would especially make sense if the taxonomy value (sub-)sets would be specified at EU level, in contrast to national business rules.